ryzen-xp/VolunChain-Backend/CONTRIBUTING.md

 This project supports PostgreSQL (for production) and SQLite (for testing).
 This guide explains how to set up and use SQLite as an alternative database for testing, allowing developers to run tests without requiring a full PostgreSQL instance, simplifying the setup process for contributors.

-## Database Configuration
+## 🛠️ Database Configuration

 The application supports two database types configured via the `DB_TYPE` environment variable:

 - `postgres` for PostgreSQL (default)
 - `sqlite` for SQLite (testing)

-### Environment Setup
+### ⚙️ Environment Setup

 During testing, change the DB_TYPE environment variable from `postgres` to `sqlite`.
 This will reconfigure the TypeORM AppDataSource object to use SQLite and setup a transient, lightweight database for running tests.

 ### Steps

-1. Follow the instructions in the respository [README.md](./readme.md) to clone the repository, start Docker, and create your contribution branch.
+1. Follow the instructions in the respository [README.md](./readme.md) file to clone the repository, start Docker, and create your contribution branch.

-2. Ensure all dependencies are installed by runnning this command:
+2. Ensure all dependencies are installed by running this command:

     ```bash
     npm install